Have a child who declares that they no longer want to eat animals? Chances are, you have a budding vegan in your home.

 Prepare your child to expect a few challenges, says Danelle Fisher, MD, chair of pediatrics at Providence Saint John’s Health Center.
 “Is she prepared for a turkey-less Thanksgiving?
 If she’s invited to a pizza party, what will she do?”

-Help her find answers by doing research on your own and learning more about the vegan diet she’s so interested in.
+Help them find answers by doing research on your own and learning more about the vegan diet they are so interested in.
 “Go shopping together.
 Cook together.
 Try new recipes,” Fisher suggests.
 “This can be a great opportunity for you to learn about new foods, too.”

 What’s the Verdict?